Jacy Sheldon

-Jacy Rae Sheldon (born August 23, 2000) is an American professional basketball player for the Washington Mystics of the Women's National Basketball Association (WNBA).
+Jacy Rae Sheldon (born August 23, 2000) is an American professional basketball player for the Chicago Sky of the Women's National Basketball Association (WNBA) and Athletes Unlimited Pro Basketball.
 She played college basketball at Ohio State.
 She was selected fifth overall by the Dallas Wings in the 2024 WNBA draft.
 She also currently serves as the Director of Player Development at Ohio State.

 Early life

 Sheldon played basketball for Dublin Coffman High School in Dublin, Ohio.
 Before her junior year, she suffered a concussion in a car accident and was unable to play basketball for several weeks.
 As a junior, she averaged 26.1 points, 6.3 rebounds, 6 assists and 5.2 steals per game, sharing Ohio Prep Sportswriters Association Division I Co-Player of the Year with Kierstan Bell.
 Sheldon scored a school-record 52 points against Eastmoor Academy, in her senior season.
 She averaged 28.3 points, 7.1 rebounds, 6.5 assists and 5.1 steals per game as a senior, earning state Division I Player of the Year honors from the Ohio High School Basketball Coaches Association.
 Sheldon left Coffman as the school's all-time leader in points, assists and steals.
 She was a three-time Columbus Dispatch All-Metro Player of the Year and Ohio Miss Basketball finalist in high school.
 In addition to basketball, she was an all-state volleyball player at Coffman.

 Rated a five-star recruit by ESPN, Sheldon committed to playing college basketball for Ohio State after also considering Michigan State, Michigan and Indiana, among other programs.
 She was drawn to the school because she was a lifelong Ohio State fan and wanted to remain close to her younger sister, who has Down syndrome.